-October 2010.
+King Holdings, Inc. and chaired its audit committee from 2007 through October 2010.
 From October 2000 through December 31, 2005, Mr. Dykes also served as a director of Cingular Wireless, most recently as Chairman of the Board.
-We believe Mr. Dykes is qualified to sit on our Board of Directors based on his extensive management experience in communications network operations, his financial expertise with companies in the wireless communications sector, his substantial experience as a director for public companies and his years of providing strategic development and advisory services to global companies.
+We believe Mr. Dykes is qualified to serve on our Board of Directors based on his extensive management experience in communications network operations, his financial expertise with companies in the wireless communications sector, his substantial experience as a director for public companies and his years of providing strategic development and advisory services to global companies.

-Ms. Katz has been a Director since February 2004 and was appointed to the Audit Committee in April 2004.
+Carolyn F. Katz Age 52 Ms. Katz has been a Director since February 2004 and was appointed to the Audit Committee in April 2004.
 In May 2007, Ms. Katz was appointed as Chairperson of the Audit Committee.
 From April 2004 to May 2009, Ms. Katz served on the Compensation Committee.
 Ms. Katz is currently serving as Executive Chairman of Author & Company, a digital publishing company.
 From May 2000 to October 2001, Ms. Katz served as a principal of Providence Equity Partners Inc., a private investment firm specializing in equity investments in telecommunications and media companies.
 From June 1984 to April 2000, Ms. Katz was employed by Goldman, Sachs & Co., most recently as a Managing Director and co-head of Emerging Communications.
-Ms. Katz currently serves on the board of directors of NII Holdings, Inc. We believe Ms. Katz is qualified to sit on our Board of Directors based on her extensive knowledge of global capital markets and investment matters, as well as her financial acumen and board experience with public companies in the wireless communications industry.
+Ms. Katz currently serves on the boards of directors of NII Holdings, Inc. and Vonage Holdings Corp.
+We believe Ms. Katz is qualified to serve on our Board of Directors based on her extensive knowledge of global capital markets and investment matters, as well as her financial acumen and board experience with public companies in the wireless communications industry.

-Mr. Lara has been a Director since November 2004 and was appointed to the Compensation Committee in May 2009.
+Gustavo Lara Cantu Age 64 Mr. Lara has been a Director since November 2004 and was appointed to the Compensation Committee in May 2009.
 From February 2005 to May 2009, Mr. Lara served on the Nominating and Corporate Governance Committee.
-Mr. Lara most recently served as Chief Executive Officer of the Monsanto Company's Latin America North division, a position he retired from in 2004.
+Mr. Lara served as Chief Executive Officer of the Monsanto Company's Latin America North division, a position he retired from in 2004.
 Prior to his retirement, Mr. Lara had worked for the Monsanto Company in various capacities for over 24 years.
-We believe Mr. Lara is qualified to sit on our Board of Directors based on his executive and corporate governance experience with a global company, combined with his insight into business operations in Latin America, and his knowledge of financial and business developments in Mexico.
+We believe Mr. Lara is qualified to serve on our Board of Directors based on his executive and governance experience with a global company, combined with his insight into business operations in Latin America, and his knowledge of financial and business developments in Mexico.

-Ms. Reed has been a Director since May 2007 and was appointed to the Audit Committee in November 2007.
+JoAnn A. Reed Age 58 Ms. Reed has been a Director since May 2007 and was appointed to the Audit Committee in November 2007.
 Ms. Reed is currently serving as a healthcare services consultant.
 Ms. Reed previously served as the Senior Vice President, Finance and Chief Financial Officer of Medco Health Solutions, Inc., a leading pharmacy benefit manager, until March 2008.
 Upon joining Medco in 1988, Ms. Reed served in finance and accounting roles of increasing responsibility and was appointed Senior Vice President, Finance in 1992 and Chief Financial Officer in 1996.
-Prior to joining Medco, Ms. Reed's experience included finance roles at Aetna/American Re-Insurance Co., CBS Inc., Standard and Poor's Corp. and Unisys/Timeplex Inc. Ms. Reed currently serves on the board of directors of Waters Corp. and as a Trustee for St. Mary's College of Notre Dame, Indiana.
-We believe Ms. Reed is qualified to sit on our Board of Directors based on her financial expertise, board experience and her more than 25 years of leadership experience with multinational companies in financial, strategic and business development initiatives.
+Prior to joining Medco, Ms. Reed's experience included finance roles at Aetna/American Re-Insurance Co., CBS Inc., Standard and Poor's Corp. and Unisys/Timeplex Inc. Ms. Reed currently serves on the boards of directors of Mallinckrodt PLC and Waters Corporation.
+She also serves as a Trustee for St. Mary's College of Notre Dame, Indiana.
+We believe Ms. Reed is qualified to serve on our Board of Directors based on her financial expertise, board experience and her more than twenty-five years of leadership experience with multinational companies in financial, strategic and business development initiatives.